How to write a resignation letter in 6 steps (with sample)

 Let your employer know that you will work your notice period and your last day of work.
 If you have the option to work out your notice period, do it.
 It will allow you to finalise tasks in your last week of work before you leave.

-If you hold a higher-level position or you are finishing off a large project, you may need to provide additional time in your notice period.
+If you’re in a senior role or wrapping up a big project, you might need to give more notice.
 Make sure you give adequate notice.

 Where possible, ensure your company has enough time to hire and train your replacement.
-However, note that you are not obligated to stay any longer than a standard notice period, particularly if it will jeopardise your new position.
+But remember, you don’t have to stay beyond your standard notice, especially if it could affect your new job.

 4. Clarify your intention to help with training